 On the Manage Rules page that appears, you can edit the rule name, add the variables you want to match with values, and make notes on the custom rule itself.
 Once a rule is created, you can also see each offer that uses the rule for targeting in the Usage section.

 Adding Logic to Your Custom Rule

-For each of your custom rules, you can specify values to match with one or more of the following variables:
+For each of your custom rules, you can specify values to match one or more of the available variables.